 A run in Prospect Park or a vigorous hot yoga class at Tangerine.

 When you travel are you into mountains, beaches or cities?

 BEACH!
 I am a total beach bum… Give me sun & water & I am in heaven.

 Does living here inspire you?
 And if so, how?

-The gentle line of the architecture of the browsntone, the abundance of trees, the scarcity of commercial spaces, the quasi total absence of chains (expect on Myrtle) is incredibly soothing.
+The gentle line of the architecture of the brownstone, the abundance of trees, the scarcity of commercial spaces, the quasi-total absence of chains (expect on Myrtle) is incredibly soothing.
 We live in an over stimulating environment, constantly bombarded by images, news (worthy or not) & noise.
 Fort Greene allows me to catch my breath & turn down the volume.

 What are some under the radar must – do recommendations for a Fort Greene, Bk visitors?

 Under the radar in BK?
 Hahaha!
 You should have asked me that question 13 years ago.

 She unwinded at Tangerine Hot Yoga